OpenAPC/openapc.github.io/_posts/2025-01-22-ash-berlin.md

 When reporting their publication costs, the [Alice Salomon University of Applied Sciences Berlin](https://www.ash-berlin.eu/en/) (ASH Berlin) had agreed to share the data with OpenAPC as well.
 This data has now been transferred and integrated.

+Contact person for the ASH Berlin data is [Claudia Voigtländer](mailto:openaccess@ash-berlin.eu).

 ## Cost data

 The new data set covers publication fees for 3 articles, total expenditure amounts to 5,979€ and the average fee is 1,993€.
+Please note that articles published in **hybrid** journals under the DEAL agreements are not included in this list, as they are aggregated in OpenAPC's [transformative agreements](https://github.com/OpenAPC/openapc-de/tree/master/data/transformative_agreements) data set.

 The following table provides an overview of the reported APCs: